ww-club-hub/club-hub-web/DEVELOPMENT.md

    `npm run firebase`

-3. Choose a development option:

-## With Cloudflare Functions

-The Cloudflare Pages functions are needed for:
-1. Creating schools
-2. Searching for schools
-3. Joining schools
-4. Modifying school admins/owners

-(These actions require changing the user's ID token, which can only be done through the Firebase Admin API)

-Unfortunately, Wrangler (the Cloudflare ClI/emulator) doesn't really behave that well with Vite: https://github.com/cloudflare/workers-sdk/issues/5315

-First, start Vite in watch mode:

-`npm run build-watch`

-Next, start the CF Pages emulator:
+3. Start Cloudfare emulator (backend)

    `npm run dev-cf`

-ClubHub will be available on http://localhost:8788.
-Any changes you make will trigger a rebuild.
-You may need to reload 2-3 times to see your changes.

-## Without Cloudflare Functions

-If you have a user that has already joined a school, you don't technically need any backend, and you can run Vite by itself:
+   This is not needed if you do not plan to use any features which modify user roles

+4. Start Vite (frontend)

     `npm run dev`

     ClubHub will be available on http://localhost:5173.
 Any changes you make will be instantly applied and hot reloaded.